Shallange/bomb-sweeper_g5/README.md

 ## How to Run

-Clone the project or download the zip file go in src fil via terminal and run these commands
+Clone the project or download the zip file go in src folder via terminal and run these commands

 ```bash
   cd src